-To edit a dashboard, you must have:
+To edit a dashboard, you must have the following prerequisites:

 - The Manage Access, Edit access level for the folder in which the dashboard resides